00sapo/python-dust/README.md

 To test this project for development purpose, use the branch `develop` and test using the command `./test-dust ./install.sh 3.8.13`

-## Why `pdm` and not `another-tool-here`?

-1. While `pip` is improving and is now able to do backtracking, it doesn't ensure a lock file (requirements.txt) always up-to-date, nor the ability to convert your code to a standalone pypi module uploadable to pypi.org effortless.
-Moreover, version constraints are hard to setup with `pip`
-2. Conda is slow and covers only a few packages, poetry and Pipenv are slow, pip-tools reinvent the standard

 # Credits